Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 are too many factors influencing who wins and who loses for them to pick winners 100% of the time.
-They know that if they invest in 100 companies, 80 might fail, 18 will turn into successful companies, and 2 might turn into companies so big that it makes investing in the 80 failed companies totally worth it.
+They know that if they invest in 100 companies, 80 might fail, 18 will turn into moderately successful companies, and 2 might turn into companies so big that it makes investing in the 80 failed companies totally worth it.
 They also know that if 3 get that big, they all get a bonus so big they never have to work again.

-Because this is the nature of what they're doing, anyone that approaches them and says "I want to start a business that will grow at a healthy pace and be a profitable company worth running," HAS TO BE IGNORED.
+Because this is the nature of what they're doing, anyone that approaches them and says "I want to start a business that will grow at a healthy pace and be a moderately profitable company worth running," HAS TO BE IGNORED.

 A startup that says this has a zero percent chance of turning into